zcq100/tracker-add/README.md

 ## Installation

-* Take image `docker pull andrewmhub/transmission-tracker-add` or
+Take image `docker pull andrewmhub/transmission-tracker-add` or

-Download script and make it executable:
+download script and make it executable:

 Edit settings for transmission set rpc-enabled, rpc-username and rpc-password